-As you are well aware, the COVID-19 Virus is reeking havoc around the World.
-To learn more about the virus, click on novel coronavirus (COVID-19).
+To learn more about the COVID-19 Virus, click on novel coronavirus (COVID-19).
 Coronaviruses are a family of viruses that cause disease in animals.
-Seven, including the new COVID-19, have made the jump to humans.
+Several have made the jump to humans.

 Just as we have in the past with the bird flu, swine flu, Ebola, zika, or regular influenza; we will follow our Pandemic Plans if we experience an outbreak.
 The State Office of Emergency Management (OEM) and the Department of Health (DOH) assist counties in maintaining a Pandemic Response Plan in the event of an outbreak.
 This plan is tested yearly, most notably at the Point of Distribution (POD).